GLOBAL MARKETS-Shares rise, Treasury yields fall as US jobless claims surge | Headlines

 World stocks rose on Thursday and Treasury yields edged lower as investors leaned toward bets that the U.S. Federal Reserve is likely to abstain from raising interest rates next week.
 This view was bolstered by Thursday's data showing the number of Americans filing new claims for unemployment benefits surged to their highest in over 1-1/2 years.

 "The ultimate question for risk markets is whether the Fed might follow up with a hike of their own next Wednesday or whether they'll finally keep rates on hold after a relentless hiking pace," said Stephen Innes, managing partner at SPI Asset Management.
-Judging by recent comments from the Fed's leadership, Innes said the U.S. central bank has indicated its preference to pause rate hikes for now.
+Judging by recent comments from the Fed's leadership, Innes said the U.S. central bank has shown its preference for pausing rate hikes right now.

-The spread of the Treasury yield curve based on two- and 10-year notes was at -79 basis points.
+The spread of the Treasury yield curve based on two- and 10-year notes was at -79.6 basis points.
 An inverted curve, with shorter-dated debt yielding more than longer-dated debt, is considered a harbinger of a recession.
-Still, some analysts warned against thinking that rate hikes are over.
+At the same time, some analysts warned against thinking that rate hikes are over.

 In an almost carbon copy of a surprise rate rise in Australia this week, Canada caught markets off guard on Wednesday by hiking interest rates to a 22-year high of 4.75% due to an overheating economy and stubbornly high inflation.
 "The main theme to everything out there is the bond sell-off and the realisation that the pause (in the rate hiking cycles of central banks) doesn't mean the end," said Societe Generale strategist Kit Juckes.